boonej-zz/boonej.github.io/_posts/2016-05-18-wordpress-hell.markdown

 When all you see is nails, it gets pretty hard to innovate.
 We got stuck in a rut and needed something else.
 I wrote a few solutions with pure PHP and no framework, but it just took forever.
-I connot overstate the need to use frameworks to take away some of the drudgery of writing code.
+I cannot overstate the need to use frameworks to take away some of the drudgery of writing code.
 I also cannot overstate the need to understand **EVERYTHING** the framework is doing for you.